myoung34/s3-espcam/README.md

 S3 ESPCAM32
 ===========

-A simple docker container to connect to an espcam32 and upload the images to s3
+A simple docker container to connect to an espcam32 (via [esphome](https://github.com/esphome/aioesphomeapi) )and upload the images to s3

 ## Building ##